timescale/docs/promscale/about-promscale.md

 The Promscale Connector is a translator that natively support integrations with OSS standards such as Prometheus and OpenTelemetry.
 It includes features that are native to an observability ecosystem.
-Promscale connector creates schemas to store metrics and traces.
+The Promscale Connector creates schemas to store metrics and traces.
 It offers a Prometheus endpoint for metrics reads and writes, an OpenTelemetry Line Protocol endpoint to write traces, and a Jaeger query endpoint to query traces.
 Promscale connector manages the complete lifecycle of data stored